Moosomin, Saskatchewan: History

 The first issue of the Moosomin Courier weekly newspaper was published on Thursday, October 2, 1884.
 The newspaper has been published weekly since 1884 and is now known as the World-Spectator.
 It is the oldest community newspaper in the province.

-Moosomin had several military units that were associated with the community.
+There were several military units associated with Moosomin.
 These included the 16th Light Horse, in the early 1900s (decade); 10th Regiment, Canadian Mounted Rifles, 1915; 217th Battalion, CEF, and the 101st Battery of the 22nd Field Regiment which was based at Moosomin Armories (presently the Community Hall).

-Moosomin also had a jail, the Moosomin Gaol, which is located at the site of the present day Turpie Farm.
+Moosomin also had a jail, the Moosomin Gaol, which is at the site of the present day Turpie Farm.
 In 1905, a hospital opened, and it was the only hospital between Brandon and Indian Head.
 A normal school was opened.

 One of Moosomin's more notables is General Andrew McNaughton, born in Moosomin in 1887.
 In the Second World War, he commanded Canada's overseas army and then became Minister of Defence.
 In the interwar years he was Chairman of the National Research Council and following the Second World War was Chairman of the International Joint Commission which handled questions pertaining to the international waters along the Canada-United States border.

 The social life of the early settlers of the area was limited by distances and transportation methods.
 Sunday church services were often held in private homes.
 The small one room school houses became the centre of activity in most areas.
 Saturday nights were often the social night of the week, when groceries and supplies were purchased.
 There was often entertainment in the Opera House in the R.D.
 McNaughton Store.
 Summer picnics were held in the period between summerfallowing and haying.
 July 1 in Moosomin was the highlight of the summer for many years, there would be a parade, sports events and refreshments.
 With the arrival of the automobile, social life changed accordingly.